 - The PSA must focus on the underlying message behind Red Ribbon Week and the commitment to a healthy, drug-free lifestyle.

-- The PSA must resonate with its intended audience (i.e., college students) and inspire others to take action to prevent alcohol abuse and the non-medical use of prescription stimulants among college students.
+- The PSA must inspire others to take action to prevent alcohol and other drug misuse among college students.

-- The Submission must be uploaded to the entrant’s own YouTube, Vimeo, or Daily Motion account and a link to the video provided as part of the entry.
+- The entry must be uploaded to the entrant’s own YouTube, Vimeo, or Daily Motion account and a link to the video must be provided as part of the entry.

-- The Submission cannot have been submitted previously in a promotion of any kind or exhibited or displayed publicly through any means.
+- The entry cannot be previously submitted in a promotion of any kind, or exhibited or displayed publicly through any means.

 - Entrants must obtain all applicable consents, approvals, or licenses to submit their entry.

-Each Submission will be judged by a five-person panel of objective reviewers, comprised of federal government staff and a college student, who will evaluate and score the Submission.
-Each Submission will receive a score from 0 to 100 depending on how well it addresses and responds to the following criteria.
+Each entry is judged by a panel of objective reviewers, comprised of federal government staff and a college student, who will evaluate and score the entry.
+Each entry will receive a score from 0-100 depending on how well it responds to the following criteria.